What is HR? And Why It’s Important for Small Businesses

 - Recruiting, hiring, and onboarding

-Another way business owners can ease the administrative burden of HR tasks is by using dedicated HR software applications.
-Here’s a list of HR functions that comprehensive HR platforms like BambooHR support:
+Here’s a list of HR practices that comprehensive HR platforms like BambooHR support:

-- Quick payroll and benefits administration
+- Easy payroll and benefits administration

 - Employee information database